 Two summers ago, right before I started my first internship in a male-dominated field, my mom told me not to wear pink, not to laugh, and to just try to fit in.
-It took time for me to feel comfortable acting a certain way, and I even acknowledged my love of Disney and Broadway this past summer in a blog post.
+It took time for me to feel comfortable acting a certain way, and I even acknowledged my love of Disney and Broadway this past summer in a company blog post.
 Though it’s 2018, many still don’t take women seriously because of how they act or dress, like what happened to Jess in the TV show New Girl, below.

-This past Sunday, I made the 1.5 hour trek to New York City to see the the Broadway Princess Party in-person with a friend I met there this past summer.
+This past Sunday, I made the 1.5 hour trek to New York City to see the Broadway Princess Party in-person with a friend I met in NYC this past summer.
 Gwen is a well-known iOS engineer and conference speaker who (like me) also happens to love Broadway, Disney, poetry, yoga, art, and the color purple.
-When the actress singing Snow White updated the lyrics to make them more modern, “woke”, and feminist, I scanned the room and noted the diversity of audience members in attendance.
+When the Broadway star singing Snow White updated the lyrics to make them more modern, “woke”, and feminist, I scanned the room and noted the diversity of audience members in attendance.
 I thought it was so cool to see people of all genders, backgrounds, and ages who were interested in a show called the Broadway Princess Party.
 (If you’re wondering, it exceeded my already-high expectations.)

 A few summers ago, the #ILookLikeAnEngineer campaign took off because people didn’t believe a woman in an advertisement was an engineer, showing that even in the 21st century, people still have preconceived notions of what someone who does a certain job looks like.